Inventory Batch Pre-Processing: Technical Guide with Examples

 Q4: What should I do if I need to monitor the processing of a specific batch?

-A: Since batches are merged during processing, use the Metrics API and orchestration audit events to monitor individual updates and identify any issues.
+A: Since batches are merged during processing, use the Metrics API and audit events to monitor individual updates and identify any issues.

 Q5: How can I bypass transient checks in my updates?